 14 Tips For Protecting Your Camera Gear From Bad Weather

-Luckily, there are some steps we can take to prepare ourselves and our gear to survive the elements
+Luckily, there are some steps we can take to prepare ourselves and our gear to survive the elements.

-So let’s explore some tips for shooting in bad weather conditions.
+So, let’s explore some tips for shooting in bad weather conditions.

 84622657 s

-If you are looking for a new camera specifically for shooting in outdoor conditions, consider weather-sealed, weather proofed, and waterproof cameras.
+If you are looking for a new camera specifically for shooting in outdoor conditions, consider weather-sealed, weather-proofed, or waterproof cameras.
+Also, be aware that these terms mean different things depending on the manufacturer.

-2. Camera Bag
+2. Use a Camera Bag

-3. Rain Cover
+3. Use a Rain Cover

 Raincoverjpg